 - This measure directly competes with NQF #0339: RACHS-1 Pediatric Heart Surgery Mortality Rate (PDI 06).
-Measure 0339 is based on administrative data while the STS measure is based on clinical registry data. - During the post comment call on September 23, 2019, the Committee may address issues around harmonization and/or selection of best measures, if appropriate.
+Measure 0339 is based on administrative data while the STS measure is based on clinical registry data. - The Committee did not address related and competing measures that were not evaluated during the spring 2019 review cycle.